What is Pulp?

 - Publish your content as a web-based repository, to a series of ISOs, or in any other way that meets your needs.

-Today, Pulp supports RPM package types (rpm, srpm, errata, etc.) and Puppet modules.
+Today, Pulp supports RPM package types (rpm, srpm, errata, etc.), Puppet modules, Docker images, Atomic Trees, Python packages, and more.
+There is also a community-contributed plugin for Debian packages.
 As a flexible platform, Pulp was designed from the ground up to be type-agnostic, so you can add plugins and extensions to manage any type of content.
-Whether you are interested in Debian, JBoss, Python, or some other type of package or content, you can add support to Pulp through its plugin and extension framework.
+Whether you are interested in Ruby, JBoss, Node.js, or some other type of package or content, you can add support to Pulp through its plugin and extension framework.

 In Use Today